Council house: Radburn Style Estates 1970s

 The Radburn housing layout that aimed to separate cars from housing was used extensively in new towns.
 As a result, the houses are accessible to the front only by footpaths.
 This has created areas with poor surveillance, particularly over car parking at the rear, which have become the focus of crime.
 In Skelmersdale, tenants are calling for their Radburn style housing to be remodelled so that defensible space is created with parking close to their homes and a reduction in general use areas which give rise to anti-social behaviour.

 21st century revival

 There was a revival in council housebuilding in the 2010s, with a focus on energy efficiency.
 Schemes such as Accordia in Cambridge and Goldsmith Street in Norwich have won awards.
 In London, space standards have been reintroduced via the London Plan, and councils including Southwark and Hounslow are building thousands of new council houses.

+Criticism

+Beginning in the 1970s with Thatcherism, the housing sector witnessed public expenditure cutbacks, along with cutbacks in other public sectors like health and education, yet more extreme than those.
+This retrenchment from public housing was justified by a preference for a private housing market, or for commodification over public goods, and by the popularity of the critical description of council houses as a 'sink estate'.
+"Sink estates" were criticized as "cut off from society's mainstream" with "self-inflicted poverty stemming from...the dead weight of low expectations."
+In the immediate years of the post-war era, the role of the state in the sector existed as providers of public housing aimed at a broad range of households.
+This changed starting from the 1970s, with social housing entering the mainstream.
+Social housing emphasizes the 'safety net' characteristic in that it is only for those whose needs are not met in the market.
+The transformation of the sector from a public housing as serving a wide range of households with different incomes to a stigmatised social housing model is a direct result of government policies and their portrayal of council houses.